ministryofjustice/opg-lpa/service-front/content/guidance/README for editors.md

 ## Bulleted lists

 Put a blank line before a bulleted list.

-If you don't, it will look fine in github's preview, but will be broken in the LPA tool.
+If you don't, it will look fine in github's preview, but will be broken in the LPA service.